 When the footrest of the lift chair is extended, the individual’s heels will hang over the edge of the footrest.
-If the heels rested on the footrest of the lift chair there would be increased pressure on the heels and legs.
-When the heel is resting over the footrests, then the weight is on the calves and is distributed over a larger portion of the legs than just the heels.
+If the heels rest on the footrest of the lift chair, there is increased pressure on the heels and legs.
+When the heels are resting over the footrests, then the weight is on the calves and is distributed over a larger portion of the legs rather than just the heels.

 It is important to consider the space where the chair will be located and the overall width of the lift chair.

 - How far will the chair be from the wall?

 - What is the distance required to recline the chair?

 Some manufacturers make what they call a “wall hugger” lift chair.
 This type of chair is made so that it does not take up as much space when reclined.

 Lift chairs come with a hand control or remote with buttons to control the direction of movement plus any extra features of the chair.
 Most lift chairs come with the hand control located on the right side.

 If the person is left handed or has a weakness in their right side that affects use of their right hand, check to see if the hand control can be switched to the left side or detached so that it can be controlled by the left hand.